rossigee/provider-minio/README.md

 ### Common make targets

+This provider uses the standard Crossplane makelib build system.
+Common targets include:

-* `make build` to build the binary and docker image
+* `make build` - Build source code and artifacts for host platform
+* `make build.all` - Build source code and artifacts for all platforms
-* `make generate` to (re)generate additional code artifacts
+* `make generate` - Run code generation
-* `make test` run test suite
+* `make test` - Run unit tests
-* `make local-install` to install the operator in local cluster
-* `make install-samples` to run the provider in local cluster and apply sample manifests
-* `make run-operator` to run the code in operator mode against your current kubecontext
+* `make e2e` - Run end-to-end integration tests
+* `make lint` - Run lint and code analysis tools
+* `make xpkg.build` - Build xpkg package for distribution
+* `make publish` - Build and publish final releasable artifacts
+* `make clean` - Remove all files created during the build
+* `make reviewable` - Validate that a PR is ready for review

-See all targets with `make help`
+See all available targets with `make help`

 ### QuickStart Demonstration

 1. Make sure you have a kind cluster running and the config exported
-2. `make local-install`
+2. `make build` to build the provider
+3. Apply the provider CRDs and install in your cluster

 ### Kubernetes Webhook Troubleshooting
 The provider comes with mutating and validation admission webhook server.